jupyterhub/jupyterhub/docs/source/reference/server-api.md

 To summarize the steps:

-1. get `/user/:name`
+1. get user info from `/user/:name`
 2. the server model includes a `ready` state to tell you if it's ready
-3. if it's not ready, you can use the `progress_url` field to wait
+3. if it's not ready, you can follow up with `progress_url` to wait for it
-4. if it is ready, you can use the `url` field to link directly to the running srver
+4. if it is ready, you can use the `url` field to link directly to the running server

 The example demonstrates starting and stopping servers via the JupyterHub API, including waiting for them to start via the progress API,